-I strongly believe, as an emergency-trained personnel using the HAM transceivers as one of my many tools, it is important to be part of a working, functional, reliable communications network; hence, CARLA System is my go-to primary repeater network.
+I strongly believe, as an auxiliary emergency-trained communications personnel using the HAM transceivers as one of my many tools, it is important to be part of a working, functional, reliable communications network; hence, CARLA System is my go-to primary repeater network.

 Because, the CARLA network consists of hundreds of repeaters, countless volunteer personnel, all working 24/7 to ensure communication is available in the event of an emergency situation or catastrophe.
 The CARLA network has repeaters from Los Angeles and into the Pacific Northwest.
 Like the mobile network for our mobile phones, like the iPhone, these repeaters extend the range of our HAM transceivers’ signals so an operator from San Francisco, California can communicate with another operator from Beaverton, Oregon; and, depending on the operator’s equipment, contact can me made up the the space station or across the world — anytime and anywhere without the use of the mobile cellular network.